khalid-hussain/shaheen/chap8.md

 Al-Zeghel replied, "The Frontier Falcon is bringing a huge supply of booty along with him."

-On Abul Hassan's enquiry, the horsemen confirmed the fact that Badr Bin Mughira is herding along a large stock of cattle.
+On Abul Hassan's enquiry, the horsemen confirmed the fact that Badr bin Mughira is herding along a large stock of cattle.
 Besides goats and sheep there were several horses and mules loaded with grain.